CREATE SOURCE

 Sizing a source

 Some sources are low traffic and require relatively few resources to handle data ingestion, while others are high traffic and require hefty resource allocations.
-You choose the amount of CPU and memory available to a source using the SIZE
+The cluster in which you place a source determines the amount of CPU, memory, and disk available to the source.

-It’s a good idea to size up a source when:
+It’s a good idea to size up the cluster hosting a source when:

 -